bgoodwine/HDF5/docs/README.md

 all_frames = f[dset_name][0:29,0:3071,0:2303,0:2]
 ```

-# Or expand on it
+# Or run some new experiments
 ## Third-party compression algorithms
 Multiple compression algorithms are available for the chunked `HDF5` files, including 3rd party compression algorithms.
 These can be specified with the `-c [algorithm]` option.
 While I compared the differences in file sizes and access time for different types of access for most of these algorithms when chunking `by frame`, a future experiment could be comparing compression algorithms' performance with different chunking methods or different data types.